renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/registry.md

 To verify that the build stage has successfully pushed an image to your local KhulnaSoft container registry, follow the instructions in the section [List tags for a specific image](#list-tags-for-a-specific-image).

-**Some notes about the above `.gitlab-yml.ci` configuration file:**
+**Some notes about the above `.khulnasoft-yml.ci` configuration file:**

-- The variable `DOCKER_TLS_CERTDIR: ""` is required in the `build` stage because of a breaking change introduced by Docker 19.03, described [here](https://about.gitlab.com/2019/07/31/docker-in-docker-with-docker-19-dot-03/).
+- The variable `DOCKER_TLS_CERTDIR: ""` is required in the `build` stage because of a breaking change introduced by Docker 19.03, described [here](https://about.khulnasoft.com/2019/07/31/docker-in-docker-with-docker-19-dot-03/).
 - It's only necessary to set `--insecure-registry=kdk.test:5100` for the `docker:stable-dind` if you have not set up a [trusted self-signed registry](#set-up-pushing-and-pulling-of-images-over-https).

 ### Pushing multi-arch images to local KhulnaSoft container registry